starFalll/CS766_S24/index.md

 ### 3.1 Search Space Design

-This paper aims to find a model achieving a better trade-off between accuracy and efficiency in semantic segmentation.
-To this end, an efficient search space is needed for exacting features effectively.
-Among the existing architectures, CNNs [26, 27] are well known to extract local features efficiently.
-Meanwhile, ViTs [11, 12, 13, 28, 29, 30] are capable of providing rich semantics with full-image receptive fields, but require high computational resources.
-To address this, we consider using CNN in the front layers of the network and ViT in the latter layers.
-To explain, the task of semantic segmentation is usually accompanied by a large input.
-Therefore, we need to maintain an effective feature extraction, in which the CNN is adopted in the corresponding layers.
+This paper aims to develop a model that strikes a better balance between accuracy and efficiency in semantic segmentation.
+To achieve this goal, it's crucial to devise an efficient search space for precise feature extraction.
+Among existing architectures, CNNs [26, 27] are renowned for their ability to efficiently extract local features.
+Conversely, ViTs [11, 12, 13, 28, 29, 30] excel in providing rich semantics with expansive receptive fields but demand significant computational resources.
+To address this challenge, we propose a hybrid approach: employing CNNs in the initial layers of the network for effective feature extraction, and ViTs in subsequent layers for capturing detailed semantics.

-When the feature size is reduced by CNN, we employ ViT to obtain rich semantic information.
+In semantic segmentation tasks, where inputs are often large, maintaining efficient feature extraction is essential.
+Thus, we incorporate CNNs in the early layers of the network to handle this task effectively.
+Once the feature size is reduced by CNN, ViTs are employed to capture rich semantic information.

-We followed NASViT to construct a CNN-ViT supernet in semantic segmentation.
-To maintain efficiency, we propose to use CNN solely for producing local feature pyramids efficiently in the backbone and leverage ViT for obtaining rich semantics and a large receptive field after the backbone, avoiding a search space increase and improving the overall architecture's efficiency.
+Following the methodology of NASViT, we construct a CNN-ViT supernet for semantic segmentation.
+To ensure efficiency, we propose utilizing CNNs exclusively for generating local feature pyramids in the backbone, while leveraging ViTs for extracting rich semantics and expanding the receptive field beyond the backbone.
+This approach prevents an increase in the search space and enhances the overall architecture's efficiency.

-Therefore, we partition the large-scale search space into two parts (*i.e.* CNN \& ViT), which is elaborated in Table 1.
-Following the design of BigNAS [24], we search the optimal channel width, block depth, expansion ratios and kernel size in CNN component.
-For the ViT component, we design the search space to include 5 variable factors: key dimension, value dimension, number of heads, MLP ratio, and block depth.
+Consequently, we partition the extensive search space into two distinct components—CNN and ViT—as detailed in Table 1.
+Inspired by the framework of BigNAS [24], we explore optimal channel width, block depth, expansion ratios, and kernel size within the CNN component.
+For the ViT component, the search space encompasses five variable factors: key dimension, value dimension, number of heads, MLP ratio, and block depth.

 <p style="text-align: center;">
 <img width="500" src="./figure/table1.png"  alt="Table 1"/>
 </p>
 Table 1: The search space of Efficient-Topformer.
-Tuples of three values in parentheses represent the lowest value, the highest value, and steps. <span style="font-weight: bold;">Note:</span> Query dim = Key dim, Value dim = Attention ratio &times; Key dim .
+Tuples of three values in parentheses represent the lowest value, the highest value, and steps. <span style="font-weight: bold;">Note:</span> Query dim = Key dim, Value dim = Attention ratio × Key dim .

 ### 3.2 Coordinate Descent Search

-In addition, we introduce a novel algorithm for searching in this heterogeneous supernet.
-As we know, NAS essentially involves a black-box optimization process based on a discrete space, with the architecture as the variable and accuracy on validation dataset as the objective.
-When the search space is divided, the optimization problem can be viewed as a multi-variate optimization problem, where the variables are the architectures of different parts.
+Furthermore, we present a novel algorithm tailored for searching within this heterogeneous supernet.
+As is well-known, NAS fundamentally entails a black-box optimization process within a discrete space, where the architecture serves as the variable and accuracy on the validation dataset serves as the objective.
+With the division of the search space, the optimization problem can be conceptualized as a multivariate optimization problem, where the variables encompass the architectures of various components.
 We formulate this optimization problem as follows:

 <div style="text-align: center;">
 $$